alavrouk/champions-queue-model/README.md

 # What is this?

 This is a summer project by Anton Lavrouk (Georgia Tech '24) and Ethan Jiang (Vanerbilt '24).
-We aim to predict matches from the prestigious **CHampions Queue** recently implemented in the popular online game League of Legends.
+We aim to predict matches from the prestigious **Champions Queue** recently implemented in the popular online game League of Legends.
 More information can be found at https://alavrouk.github.io/LoL-data/

 # Running the models.